Lakshmi-Chakradhar-Vijayarao/SafeRAG/README.md

-# SafeRAG: Semantic Claim-Level Verification for Reliable RAG Systems

-SafeRAG is a **post-generation verification and safety control system** designed to detect, measure, and mitigate hallucinations in Retrieval-Augmented Generation (RAG) pipelines.

-Unlike standard RAG systems that implicitly trust model outputs, SafeRAG **treats hallucination as a system-level failure** and explicitly verifies generated content **at the claim level** using **semantic entailment, evidence aggregation, and decision gating**.

-The system is **fully executable**, **deterministic**, and **auditable**, making it suitable for **safety-critical domains** such as healthcare, finance, and policy.

 ---

-## Key Idea

-> Hallucinations are not just a model problem — they are a **missing verification problem**.

-SafeRAG introduces an explicit verification layer **after generation** that:

-1. decomposes model outputs into atomic claims
-2. retrieves supporting evidence
-3. verifies each claim semantically
-4. enforces safety decisions (ACCEPT / REJECT / REFUSE)
+# SafeRAG — Claim-Level Hallucination Detection & Verification Engine

+SafeRAG is a **production-ready, post-generation verification and safety control system** for Retrieval-Augmented Generation (RAG) pipelines.
+It detects, measures, and prevents hallucinations by **verifying model outputs at the semantic claim level**, rather than trusting the generated answer as a whole.

+Unlike standard RAG systems, SafeRAG treats hallucination as a **system-level reliability failure** and enforces **explicit safety decisions** before any output reaches the user.

+SafeRAG is:

+* **Deterministic**
+* **Auditable**
+* **Policy-controlled**
+* **Quantitatively evaluated**
+* **Deployable via API**

+It is suitable for **safety-critical domains** such as healthcare, finance, policy, and enterprise AI systems.

 ---

-## Core Capabilities
+## Core Insight

-* **Claim-level verification** (not answer-level scoring)
-* **Semantic entailment** using sentence embeddings
-* **Multi-evidence aggregation**
-* **Explicit safety decisions**
-* **Quantitative reliability metrics**
-* **PyTorch-only execution (no TensorFlow dependency)**
+> **Hallucinations are not just a model problem — they are a missing verification problem.**

+SafeRAG introduces an explicit verification layer **after generation** that independently checks whether the model’s claims are actually supported by evidence.

 ---

+## What SafeRAG Does (At a Glance)

+SafeRAG performs the following steps on any LLM output:

+1. **Extracts atomic factual claims**
+2. **Retrieves supporting evidence**
+3. **Verifies claims semantically**
+4. **Aggregates evidence conservatively**
+5. **Applies policy-driven safety gating**
+6. **Logs auditable verification results**

+SafeRAG **does not generate text**.
+It **controls whether generated text is allowed to pass**.

+---

-## High-Level Architecture
+## System Architecture

 ```
-Generated Answer
+LLM / RAG Output
         ↓
 Claim Extraction
         ↓
 Evidence Retrieval (BM25)
         ↓
 Semantic Claim–Evidence Verification
         ↓
-Aggregation & Metrics
+Conservative Aggregation
         ↓
+Reliability Metrics
+        ↓
+Safety Decision
-Decision Gating (ACCEPT / REJECT / REFUSE)
+ (ACCEPT / REJECT / REFUSE)
 ```

-SafeRAG acts as a **control layer**, not a generator.
+SafeRAG acts as a **control plane**, not a generator.

 ---

-## End-to-End Workflow
+## Verification Workflow

-### 1. Model Output (Input to SafeRAG)
+### 1. Input (Already-Generated Text)

-SafeRAG operates on **already-generated text** from any LLM or RAG system.
+SafeRAG operates on outputs from any LLM or RAG system.

 Example:

 ```
-The first line treatment for type 2 diabetes is metformin.
+Metformin is the first line treatment for type 2 diabetes.
-Combining ACE inhibitors and ARBs is a recommended strategy.
+ACE inhibitors and ARBs should always be combined.
 ```

 ---

 ### 2. Claim Extraction

-The output is decomposed into **atomic factual claims**:
+The text is decomposed into **atomic claims**:

-* “The first line treatment for type 2 diabetes is metformin”
+* “Metformin is the first line treatment for type 2 diabetes”
-* “Combining ACE inhibitors and ARBs is a recommended strategy”
+* “ACE inhibitors and ARBs should always be combined”

-This avoids hiding hallucinations inside long responses.
+This prevents hallucinations from being hidden inside long responses.

 ---